 Oversized Paper Christmas Stars

-- Take a glue stick and glue each segment together using the side tabs.
-As you do this, your star will begin to take shape.
+- Using the hot glue gun, glue each segment together using the side tabs.
+As you do this, you’ll see your star start to take shape.

 - Create 2 star faces, one for the front and one for the back, each with 8 segments or 16 points.
 Note: if you adjust your template so it’s a bit smaller, you may only need 7 segments for each side.

 - You may want to leave a small opening on one of the points to use as a tree topper or to facilitate hanging.

 - Use fishing line or twine to hang.